DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Dawn's Embrace
 "One loved by the Sun fears not the endless darkness."
-- Gain one Phantasmal at the beginning of combat.
+- Gain 1 Phantasmal at the beginning of combat.
 - Ignore the first instance of Stress gain each combat.
 - While you have Ward, enemies are Vulnerable to Fire damage.